speedxx/terminal/README.md

 # SUPERIOR-TERMINAL
-an attempt to make terminal's code a little cleaner
+an attempt to make terminal's code a little cleaner as well as an attempt to fix any bugs in the code